chendaniely-teaching/livelesson-git/README.md

 - `git push -f <WHERE> <WHAT>`: force push to the remote <WHERE> the branch <WHAT>
     - `git push --force-with-lease <WHERE> <WHAT>`: more mindful of collaborators

+- ## Collaborators

+- Second person to push, needs to sync the history